In this post we’ll be going over everything you need to know to start a photography blog in 2023.

 One of the simplest and cheapest ways to start a photography blog is to use WordPress with BlueHost.
 It’s a no brainer with its low up front cost of $3.95 a month for web hosting and included domain name.

 BlueHost offers a few plans but if you’re just starting out the basic plan should be more than enough.

 This will include a free domain name and an SSL certificate.

-I see a lot of people get hung up on picking a domain name.
-Remember it’s relatively simple to change it later so don’t get hung up on the small stuff.
+I see a lot of people get hung up on picking a blog name.
+If you need help figuring out a name you could try a domain name generator for name ideas.
+Remember it’s relatively simple to change domain names later so don’t get hung up on the small stuff.

 For our example I will be registering andyfeliciottiphoto.com.

 On the sign up page BlueHost offers a few additional services, in my opinion the only one you need is domain privacy.
 Domain privacy is helpful since it hides your home address from anyone looking up your site.
 The Codeguard and Sitelock services shouldn’t be needed so uncheck those to save a few dollars a month.

 After signing up for your plan BlueHost will automatically setup WordPress for you and have you select a theme.